luka-schulz/griddy/README.md

 ## Griddy

-Griddy is an audio visualzer made using JavaScript, and the Web Audio API.
+Griddy is an audio visualizer made using JavaScript, and the Web Audio API.